 We will only store your information as long as necessary to fulfil the purposes for which the information is collected and processed or — where the applicable law provides for longer storage and retention period — for the storage and retention period required by law.
 After that your personal data will be deleted, blocked or anonymised, as provided by applicable law.

 If you terminate your StepBridge account, your personal data will be marked for deletion except to the degree legal requirements or other prevailing legitimate purposes dictate a longer storage.
 In certain cases personal data cannot be completely deleted in order to ensure the consistency of the gameplay experience.
-For instance, tournaments you have participated in will keep your username listed in the results for an unlimited time.
+For instance, tournaments you have participated in will keep your username and/or full name listed in the results for an unlimited time.

 Please note that StepBridge is required to retain certain transactional data under statutory commercial and tax law for a period of up to ten (10) years.